Biden Defiant, But Critics Are Circling - UrduPoint

 Some of his answers were tentative, meandering and difficult to follow, even as he sought to deflect questions about his mental acuity and dismissed the notion that his party would consider replacing him.

-Democratic strategist David Axelrod suggested Biden was engaged in a form of denial.
+Democratic strategist David Axelrod suggested in a CNN op-ed that Biden is engaged in "Denial.
+Delusion.
+Defiance."

-"The president is rightfully proud of his record.
-But he is dangerously out-of-touch with the concerns people have about his capacities moving forward and his standing in this race," Axelrod posted on X after the interview aired.
+"The stakes are as great as Biden describes.
+And if he believes it, as I think he does, he will eventually do what duty and love of country requires, and step aside," Axelrod wrote in the piece published Saturday.

+"If he does not, it will be Biden's age, and not Trump's moral and ethical void, that will dominate the rest of this most important campaign and sully the president's historic legacy."

 For now, Democrats are largely keeping a lid on any simmering discontent with their leader -- at least in public.